Organizer

 TruthFinder lets you perform background searches on anyone in the USA (Image credit: TruthFinder)

 TruthFinder offers many of the same features that you’d expect to find with other background check services.
-These include searches that cover both public and private databases, plus the ability to identify potential associates and relatives of your search subject.
+These include searches that cover both public and private sources, plus the ability to identify potential associates and relatives of your search subject.

 The TruthFinder platform also offers self-monitoring tools, meaning you can view your record to see what potential employers, or other people who search for you, will see on the platform.
 Through TruthFinder, you can even claim a particular record as your own.
 If you do this, you’ll be able to correct factual inaccuracies on it or hide it from other TruthFinder users.